mr-fuller/middle-grounds/README.md

 # middle-grounds
-R script for pulling and visualizing demographic data for Middle Grounds district
+R script for pulling and creating a shiny app of demographic data for Middle Grounds district in Toledo.